Natural gas furnaces need sufficient space and airflow to heat right.

-If you have a cat, put your litter box somewhere else.
+If you have a cat, situate your litter box somewhere else.
 Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could circulate the unpleasant odors throughout your home.
+Plus, the furnace could move the stinky odors throughout your home.

-You should also frequently clean around your furnace to stop dust from building up.
+You should also regularly clean near your furnace to prevent dust from building up.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you need furnace replacement or annual maintenance in Norton, HCE Systems can expertly meet your needs.
-Our highly trained technicians can fix any heating equipment model or brand.
+Whether you have to have furnace replacement or annual maintenance in Norton, HCE Systems can expertly take care of your needs.
+Our highly trained technicians can fix any HVAC model or brand.